nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

    **Note:** If HTTPS method is selected then additionally the client information system's TLS certificate must be trusted.
 In order to accomplish that the certificate must be added into security server's **Information System TLS certificate** list (see section [9.3](#93-managing-information-system-tls-certificates)).

-### 9.2 Communicating with security server as a service provider

 Depending on the configured connection method, the request URL for information system is **`http://SECURITYSERVER/`** or **`https://SECURITYSERVER/`**.
 When making the request, the address `SECURITYSERVER` must be replaced with the actual address of the security server.

+### 9.2 Communication with Service Provider Information Systems

 The connection method for information systems in the **service provider role** is determined by the protocol in the URL.
 To change the connection method, follow these steps.

-1. In the **Navigation tabs**, select **CLIENTS**, select a security server owner or a client from the table
+1. In the **Navigation tabs**, select **CLIENTS**, select a security server owner or a client from the table.

-2. In the view that opens, select the **SERVICES** tab
+2. In the view that opens, select the **SERVICES** tab.

-3. Click the caret next to the desired service description to show all services related to it
+3. Click the caret next to the desired service description to show all services related to it.

 4. Click on a service code in the table.